Your Guide to Becoming a California AED Authority

 If you don’t write it down, it didn’t happen.
 California requires you to keep detailed records of all your maintenance activities.
 This includes every monthly inspection, battery and pad replacement, and any other service performed on the device.
 These records are your proof of compliance and demonstrate that you are responsibly managing your AED program.
 In the event of an audit or an incident, having clear, organized documentation is crucial for protecting your organization.
 You can find more details within the official California AED statutes and regulations.

-Reporting After an AED Is Used
+What to Do After Your AED Is Used

 After an AED is used in a rescue attempt, there are a couple of important follow-up steps.
 First and foremost, you must ensure 911 has been called so that professional responders are on their way.
 Once the emergency is over, the event needs to be reported.
 Any data from the device should be shared with a licensed medical professional or the responding EMS personnel.
 This information is vital for the patient’s follow-up care and helps medical teams understand the cardiac event.
 This final step closes the loop on the rescue and prepares the device for its next potential use.